jpolin/polinBackgroundExtractor/README.md

   Linking your exectuable to this library will provide better performance than the following 2 methods; however, we will see that using the REST interface will offer other advantages.

-2. Use REST API on a local server:
+2. Use a web page and local server

   First, the server must be started by calling the executable generated from [server_main.cpp](server/server_main.cpp) which accepts, as command-line arguments, the port and path to the data folder.
 It can be started more conevniently using the shell script: